 In 2007, Vale approved an expansion project of the Carajas mine.
 The $2.48bn project, Carajas 130, would add 30Mt a year to the current capacity of 100Mt a year.
 In 2009, $798m was diverted towards the project.
 The project was to include construction of a new plant, including primary crushing, processing and classification units.

 Significant investments in logistics were also made.
 Originally scheduled for completion in the second half of 2009, the project was postponed.

 To compensate for the delay in the completion of Carajas 130 project, another 10Mt/y brownfield project was constructed in the northern range of Carajas.
-The project, completed in the first half of 2010, increased the capacity of the iron ore beneficiation plant by 10Mt/y.
+The project was completed in the first half of 2010 and increased capacity of the iron ore beneficiation plant by 10Mt/y.

 Carajás geology and iron ore reserves

 The Carajás ores are found within Archaean iron formations.
 The volcanic sequence has been weathered to a depth of between 100m and 150m, while oxidation is observed to a depth of up to 500m in the BIFs of the ore zone.

 The upper 80% of the reserve comprises a soft, friable enriched limonite near surface passing down into hematite to a vertical depth of around 300m.
 Hematite rich, but harder and more siliceous pods occur within the soft hematite, but also as a transition to the un-enriched BIF at depth.